OpenManufacturingPlatform/iotcon-connectivity-handbook/White_Paper/02_Edge_Computing_in_the_Context_of_Open_Manufacturing/04_Views_on_Edge_Computing.md

 In the _provision phase_, the service onboards new edge nodes.
 The first step is to create digital identities.
 The digital identity can originate from existing asset management systems.
 The service can also save and manage target configurations of edge nodes.

 The Management & Onboarding Service provides an endpoint where edge nodes initiate a connection.
 For this, a basic setup of the edge node must be performed.
-Example actions are installing the operating system, provi- sioning the agents, and providing security credentials.
+Example actions are installing the operating system, provisioning the agents, and providing security credentials.

-After the initial connection is complete, the edge node offers basic selfdescribing characteristics (state).
+After the initial connection is complete, the edge node offers basic self-describing characteristics (state).
 A few examples are the firmware version and node settings.
 The node state is compared with the target configuration from the service.
 If deviations occur, a state update is sent down to the edge node.
 State updates can be security or policy updates, changed configurations, and application versions (containers).
 In our reference use case, a configuration would be the thresholds to identify anomalous energy consumption patterns.

 State updates resulting in edge node downtime that interfere with production are not possible at any time.
 Therefore, careful consideration should be given to scheduling the updates at an appropriate time.